thephpleague/csv/docs/9.0/connections/controls.md

 ## Inherited character controls

-When using a `SplFileObject`, the underlying CSV controls from the submitted object are inherited by the return `AbstractCsv` object.
+When using a `SplFileObject`, the returned `AbstractCsv` object will inherit the object underlying CSV controls.

 ~~~php
 <?php